KennethTM/watershed_diversity/README.md

 ## Project acronym: watershed_diversity

-Repository containing code for analysis and figures for the paper published in Freshwater Biology on fish species richness and assemblage in Danish lakes and drainage basins.
+Repository containing scripts for analysis and figures for the paper published in Freshwater Biology on fish species richness and assemblage in Danish lakes and drainage basins.
+The analyses were conducted using R (version >= 4.1).

+Data from the national environmental monitoring program and other geospatial data are publicly available from sources cited in the main text.
+The Fish Atlas data are not publicly available.

 **Title:** Environmental predictors of lake fish diversity across gradients in lake age and spatial scale